 A natural person and a non-trading trust may elect under section 25D(3) to translate a foreign dividend at the average exchange rate for the year of assessment rather than the spot rate.
-The same method of translation must be applied consistently during a year of assessment to translate all income received or accrued and expenditure incurred in a foreign currency during that year of assessment to rand.76
+The same method of translation must be applied consistently during a year of assessment to translate all income received or accrued and expenditure incurred in a foreign currency during that year of assessment to rand.
+88 racis.

-Different rules apply to foreign permanent establishments, CFCs, headquarter companies, domestic treasury management companies and international shipping companies - see Interpretation Note 63 (Issue 2) dated 12 August 2015 "Rules for the Translation of Amounts Measured in Foreign Currencies other than Exchange Differences Governed by Section 24I and the Eighth Schedule" for details.
+Different rules apply to foreign permanent establishments, CFCs, headquarter companies, domestic treasury management companies and international shipping companies - see Interpretation Note 63 "Rules for the Translation of Amounts Measured in Foreign Currencies other than Exchange Differences Governed by Section 24I and the Eighth Schedule" for details.

-Example 31 - Translation to rand of a foreign dividend denominated in a foreign currency
+Example 37 - Translation to rand of a foreign dividend denominated in a foreign currency

-A foreign dividend of \$100 000 accrued to Individual A, a resident, on 1 April 2015.
-The spot rate on that date was \$1: R11,9872.
-Individual A did not elect to translate income and expenses at the average exchange rate for the 2016 year of assessment.
+A foreign dividend of \$100 000 accrued to Individual A, a resident, on 3 April 2017.
+The spot rate on that date was \$1: R13,5770.
+Individual A did not elect to translate income and expenses at the average exchange rate for the 2018 year of assessment.